wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/6-reduce-traffic-with-batched-requests.md

 One way to avoid any issues and to introduce an optimization is to group multiple requests into a single request to Microsoft Graph.
 This batching, instructs Microsoft Graph to execute multiple requests and return the grouped results for each request in a single response.

-## Microsoft Graph Endpoints Support Batched Requests
+## Microsoft Graph endpoints support batched requests

 The requests within a batch are not special requests; they are just like any other normal request you would submit.
 Therefore, all endpoints and resources exposed by Microsoft Graph can support batching.